Calvin Vollrath - St. Paul, AB

-Randy was born and raised at Tofield, Alberta.
+Randy was born and raised in Tofield, Alberta.
 He began playing the violin/fiddle at the age of nine.
 Randy’s dad taught him to read music, and, with a repertoire of tunes, Randy was soon playing for dances and competing in fiddle contests.

 Randy has been an instructor at music camps and workshops in British Columbia, Alberta, and Saskatchewan.
 Instructing at music camps and workshops, playing for many old tyme dances, judging contests and participating and organizing fiddle jamborees have afforded Randy many opportunities to play the musical style he loves so well.
-As well as being a judge at the Grand North American Fiddle Championships numerous times, Randy has coached with the Bow Valley Fiddlers and been the Music Director of the Prairie Mountain Fiddlers.
+As well as being a judge at the Grand North American Fiddle Championship numerous times, Randy has coached with the Bow Valley Fiddlers and been the Music Director of the Prairie Mountain Fiddlers.